prokyber/PK-RV-3028-C7/README.md

 ## 1. WHAT IS IT

-**PK-RV-3028-C7** is a precize clock made from micro crystal switzerland extreme low power demand RTC module RV-3028-C7, has 2 Stema QT connectors and a big battery with programmable event button
+The **PK-RV-3028-C7** is a precision clock built with the ultra-low-power RV-3028-C7 RTC module from Micro Crystal Switzerland.
+It features two Stemma QT connectors, a large battery, and a programmable event button.

 ## 2. WHY DID WE MAKE IT